Skip to main content

 Woman with closed eyes sitting in front of the window

+Most people, including the 10-15% of the population affected by tinnitus1, aren’t quite sure how to answer.
+There remains a significant need for education on the causes, symptoms and impact of tinnitus to help individuals better understand and manage this condition.
 At Sonova we want everyone to be able to enjoy the delight of hearing and live a life without limitations.
-Tinnitus is a condition that affects millions of people around the world.
-Tinnitus can be intrusive and difficult to live with, but it is possible to take control1.
-As part of Tinnitus Awareness Week (February 5-11, 2024), we’re explaining how to get diagnosed and the options for managing tinnitus.
+Tinnitus can be intrusive and difficult to live with, but it is possible to take control2.
+As part of Tinnitus Awareness Week (February 3-9, 2025), we’re explaining how to get diagnosed, the options for managing tinnitus and Sonova’s patient-centered approach.

 Are there different types of tinnitus?

-Subjective tinnitus is most common.
-This is where no-one else can hear the sound.
+Subjective tinnitus is most common, where no-one else can hear the sound.
 Objective tinnitus, where the noise can be heard by others, is very rare.1,2 Tinnitus may go away after a few days, or it can become persistent.

 What are the effects of tinnitus?